 Black-and-white family portraits line the stairwell, leading the way up to the second floor.
 “We collect it from our family—vintage photos of them, my parents’ wedding picture, the kids throughout.
 You never can have enough picture space,” says Nina.

-Like the rest of the home, the girls’ playroom—where Quinn draws and Colette might show off a few ballet twirls—serves its purpose elegantly, with a lacquered table, graphic rugs, and a midcentury chest.
+Like the rest of the home, the girls’ playroom—where Quinn draws and Colette might show off a few ballet twirls—serves its purpose elegantly, with a lacquered table, a midcentury chest, and graphic rugs (the Anna Flat-Weave is similar to the striped rug).
 “I really wanted it to feel like their zone.”

 “When we originally bought this floor our master bedroom was the living room,” Nina explains.
 “Even though it wasn’t my first plan to have it be so large, I actually ended up loving how roomy it is.
 The tile on the fireplace is original, and I love a yellow-and-gray color palette, so that was my inspiration for the whole room.”